qihuazhong/kore-2022/README.md

 # About

-This is the 4th place solution for the [Kore 2022 simulation](https://www.kaggle.com/competitions/kore-2022-beta/overview), a coding competition sponsored by Google.
+This is the 4th place winning solution for the [Kore 2022 simulation](https://www.kaggle.com/competitions/kore-2022-beta/overview), a coding competition sponsored by Google.

 It is a rule-based agent, forked from the [awesome bot](https://github.com/w9PcJLyb/kore-beta-bot) with major strategic changes and code re-rewrites.